dk107dk/flightpath/flightpath/assets/examples/README.md

 ## To use these files:

-* Check out the README.mds
+* Check out the README.md markdown files
 * Click on the csvpath files to open them
 * Put your cursor in a csvpath and right-click, selecting **Run** or use the keyboard shortcut **control-r**